Keri G

 Meeting the needs of consumers translates directly to positive social sentiment built on consumer love.
 And since people love to share their brand experiences on social media channels, brands can directly track these changes as they apply to their own social media metrics and how they relate to the competition.

-Quid Social analytics tool facilitates not only real-time analyses on any topic but also the ability to:
+Quid's social media analytics tools facilitate not only real-time analyses on any topic but also the ability to:

-Below are a few of the social media insights and analytic functionality found in Quid Social:
+Below are a few of the social media insights and analytic functionality found in Quid's AI Suite:

 Simply put, how your brand can twist, extract and display your social media topics are exhaustive and present a uniquely visual approach to social media analytics.